15 credits cr.

 During the first half of the autumn semester 2020, the lectures in the course Quantum Chemistry will be given remotely.
 The first two computer labs will be carried out on campus.
 The format of teaching during the second half of the autumn will be decided before the semester starts.
-The course is examined through written and oral reports on the computer labs as well as a written exam on campus.
+The course is examined through written and oral reports on the computer labs as well as a remote written exam.
 The course is using the Athena learning platform.

 This is a second cycle course given at half speed during daytime.
 This course can also be taken as a third cycle course.

 The teaching consists of seminars, group education, and obligatory computer-based exercises.